 Selection- Participants are chosen through a competitive selection process.
-There are separate tryouts for moot court, mock trial and ADR teams.
+There are separate tryouts for moot court, mock trial, and ADR teams.
 The dates will be announced in advance by sending to all students by email as well as posting on the school's calendar.
 Tryouts are held in the late afternoons or evenings to accommodate all students to be considered.
-Signups for a time are done on the Board of Advocates TWEN page.